Rains and inadequate infrastructure lead to floods

 A key component of the programme is the formation of well-trained and connected community response teams, which will form the basis for future interventions and for independent community-led activities.
 The strong relationships the ARC has built both within the communities and with local authorities are vital for the existence and effectiveness of these teams.

-The Zurich Flood Resilience Alliance is not implementing any community programmes in Australia, but considering the increasing severity and frequency of wildfires in the country, and the successful application of our award winning Post Event Review Capability (PERC) methodology on fires in the USA, the International Institute for Applied Systems Analysis (IIASA) is using the PERC to conduct a holistic review of a wildfire disaster in southwest Tasmania, Australia, in January 2019.
+The Zurich Flood Resilience Alliance is not implementing any community programmes in Australia, but considering the increasing severity and frequency of wildfires in the country, and the successful application of our award winning Post Event Review Capability (PERC) methodology on fires in the USA, the International Institute for Applied Systems Analysis (IIASA) has used the PERC to conduct a holistic review of a wildfire disaster in southwest Tasmania, Australia, in January 2019.

 The PERC provides a structured process for learning why a hazard became a disaster and how to avoid future events turning into disasters.
 The PERC methodology was originally developed to analyse flood events but has proven useful to understand other hazard events too, an example of how our work can have impact beyond flood resilience.